 Where to live in Singapore: the old-world charm of Tiong Bahru

 There’s something about Tiong Bahru.
-Walking around this heritage neighbourhood feels like travelling back in time to an era when walk-ups were all the rage, neighbours talked to each other and those graphically pleasing grills could be found on almost every front door or balcony window.
+Walking around this heritage neighbourhood feels like travelling back in time to an era when walk-up apartments were all the rage, neighbours talked to each other and those graphically pleasing grills could be found on almost every front door or balcony window.

 The old-world charm, retro architecture, CBD fringe location and the peaceful pace all contribute to making Tiong Bahru one of the most coveted neighbourhoods in Singapore.
 Of course, it’s also incredibly photogenic – alongside the incredible architecture, it’s a beautiful place for wandering through quiet laneways and discovering the iconic murals throughout the neighbourhood, including works by local artist Yip Yew Chong depicting scenes from Singapore’s past.

 Is Tiong Bahru well-connected?

 You bet.
 One of our favourite District 03 neighbourhoods, Tiong Bahru is conveniently located just off the city centre.
 Being on the fringe of the CBD has its benefits.
-It’s got that special community vibe with all the convenience of being close to the buzzing bits of the city.
+It’s got that special community vibe with all the convenience of being close to the buzz of the city.

 Take the Tiong Bahru MRT (East-West Line) and you’ll find yourself at Tanjong Pagar, Raffles Place and City Hall in less than five minutes.
 Alternatively, you can hop onto a bus or cycle to the CBD too.

 If you’re working in and around One North, the MRT with one change to the Circle Line will get you there in just 15 minutes.
 Sentosa and Orchard Road are both a sweet 6-10 minutes drive away too.
 Besides, the upcoming Havelock MRT station on Thomson-East Coast Line will further enhance the connectivity.

 Where to live in Tiong Bahru?